encode/databases/README.md

 query = notes.select()
 row = await database.fetch_one(query)

-# Fetch multiple rows without loading everything into memory at once.
+# Fetch multiple rows without loading them all into memory at once
 query = notes.select()
 async for row in database.iterate(query):
     ...